emanuele-f/PCAPdroid/paid_features.md

 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/gh-pages/images/firewall_status.jpg" width="250" />
 </p>

 In the status tab you can see some statistics about the firewall, like the number of blocked connections and the time of the last block.
 Tap on the "Connections blocked" card to show the list of blocked connections.
 Via the on/off toggle in the action bar, you can enable/disable the firewall at runtime.
-When disabled, connections won't be blocked.
+From the action bar menu, you can also enable the ability to *block newly install apps*.
+This will automatically add new apps to the blocklist and block their traffic as soon as they are installed.

 In the blocklist tab you can see the set of blocking rules.
 You can long press rules to select and delete them.
 You can also export the rules to a file to backup them or share it with other people, who can add them to their existing rules.